-The Feed to Post add-on will then allow you to import those RSS Feeds into posts or any custom post type within minutes.
+The Pro Plan will then allow you to import those RSS Feeds into posts or any custom post type within minutes.
 It includes options such as automatically assigning a post type, the post status, categories, tags, images, authors, and more.

 To get started, simply install and activate the plugins and follow the instructions below to have your content streamed automatically into your site.